snej/oracles/README.md

 # Oracles

 This is just a simple web-app that randomly chooses and displays messages, intended to serve as inspiration for roleplaying games or fiction.
+[See it in action][SITE].

 There are a lot of these already (check out [Chaotic Shiny][SHINY] and [Abulafia][ABULAFIA]), and there's nothing especially novel about this one; it's just that the existing ones display very bare-bones HTML, but I wanted one that's as lovely as the book that inspired it.

 That book is Vincent Baker's **_[In A Wicked Age][IAWA]_**, a dark fantasy sword-and-sorcery roleplaying game focused on storytelling.
 An integral part of the game is its four "Oracles": before each session the group draws four cards from one of these and uses the characters, locations and situations they describe.